Quorn and Woodhouse railway station

+History

+The station was opened in 1899 as part of the London extension of the Manchester, Sheffield and Lincolnshire Railway, which became the Great Central Railway.
+Following grouping in 1923, the station became part of the London and North Eastern Railway.

+The station was used by individuals participating in the nearby Quorn Hunt.
+One such person was King Edward VIII.

+In 1944, the 505th Parachute Infantry Regiment of the US Army 82nd Airborne Division was based in Quorn village.
+As a result, the station goods yard was used for the offloading and storage of ammunition and military equipment and was enlarged for this purpose.

+Upon nationalisation in 1948, the station was allocated to the Eastern Region, before being re-allocated to the Midland Region in 1958.
+The station retained its original gas lighting until closure on 4 March 1963.

+Present Day

 The station is grade II listed and has a number of attractions, including the 1940s era NAAFI Tea Room situated underneath the station road bridge, a period Station Master's office, as well as wartime films showing in one of the waiting rooms.
 In 2011, a new café called Butler-Henderson Tea Rooms was opened; the building, whilst not in keeping with the station itself, complements its surroundings and provides another reason to stop off at the station.

 A turntable (60-foot balance model) was delivered to the station in January 2010 from Preston Docks.
 It had previously seen use in the ex-York Roundhouse in the days of steam.
 The turntable was built in 1909 by Cowans Sheldon Ltd of Carlisle.
 Work began on digging the foundations in June 2011 with work being completed during the late summer of that year in time for the annual Steam Railway Magazine gala in early October 2011.

+The sidings around the turntable are used by the preservation and restoration group Quorn Wagon and Wagon.
+This group looks after over 100 freight rail vehicles and supplies the majority of the goods trains seen on the railway.